 They remain an intriguing dichotomy of a band.

-50 Years Ago: Paul McCartney Breaks Every Rule on ‘Uncle Albert/Admiral Halsey’
+How Paul McCartney Broke Every Rule on ‘Uncle Albert/Admiral Halsey’

-His first solo No. 1 single actually hearkened back to the way he worked toward the end of his time with the Beatles.
+His first solo No. 1 single actually harkened back to the way he worked toward the end of his time with the Beatles.